 How to increase your chances of finding rare Pokémon in Pokémon Go

-- Eggs are perhaps the easiest and most effective way of obtaining some of the more elusive creatures on the list, since you can receive Pokémon that might not naturally occur in your local area - even those exclusive to far away regions.
-As you can probably guess, 10km Eggs can offer rarer Pokémon than 5km and 2km Eggs, but that's guaranteed - you can still find a Zubat or a Drowzee in a 10km Egg.
-(Commiserations to you if that happens.)
+- Eggs are perhaps the easiest and most effective way of obtaining some of the more elusive creatures on the list, since you can receive Pokémon that might not naturally occur in your local area.
+As you can probably guess, 10km Eggs can offer rarer Pokémon than 5km and 2km Eggs, so use them whenever you can.

 - Certain Pokemon Types - such as Steel or Fire - can be found in some places rather than others.
 This can be mostly down to their real-world Type locations; for example, central Brighton (home of the Eurogamer office) is regularly filled with Steel Pokémon such as Magnemite and Voltorb, while a common complaint by some players is all they can catch are Doduos, which are very difficult to find for others.
 Areas with monuments and museums seem to attract rarer Pokémon, but in general, it pays to travel and explore new players to increase your chances of seeing something new.